-When you use our payroll services, we debit your business bank account for the direct deposits amounts and payroll taxes (for full service products) due.
+When you use our payroll services, we debit your business bank account for the direct deposit amounts and payroll taxes (for full-service products) due.
 We put your account on hold because the debit for your direct deposits or tax payments was returned due to an issue with your bank account.
 You now have a balance due.

 How do you notify me?